pedrocriado/CryptoRace/README.md

   Retrieves the users rank.
 - **POST /leaderboard/addScore**:
   Registers or Updates users rank.
 (The score that is being ranked is an average of all the best times)
+- **POST /lobby/createLobby**:
+  Creates a lobby with: a list of cryptographs, name of the lobby, player limit, and if the lobby is private or not.
+If the User already created a lobby still active then they will not be able to create another new one.